 - The area in which you grew up

 - A particular venue like a wedding

-Using these examples, write at least five descriptive essay topic examples about a particular object, person, opinions, and memories.
-Leave a comment.
+Exercise: Using the examples above, write at least five descriptive essay topic examples about a particular object, person, opinions, and memories in the comment section.

-Now that you comprehend the meaning of descriptive essays let’s move on to the second category of essays – persuasive or argumentative essays.
+Now that you comprehend the meaning of descriptive essays, let’s move on to the second category -persuasive or argumentative essays.

 Just like a seller convincing a buyer to purchase a particular product, your persuasive essay should convince the reader to take your point of view on a particular subject.
-It would be best if you defended your argument using logic and reasoning and convincing facts.
+It would be best to defend your argument using logical reasoning and convincing facts.

 - Cover page (with student’s credentials and essay topic)

 - Title (Essay Topic) – should be relevant and researchable